 Billy was walking down a dimly lit street, his skinny arms swinging from side to side, humming to himself happily.
 His black and white school tie hung loosely around his neck, and his blazer was slung over his shoulders.
-It was a pleasantly evening, the cool breeze a welcome break after the few hours of football he had just played in the blistering heat at the park.
+It was a pleasant evening, the cool breeze a welcome break after the few hours of football he had just played in the blistering heat.

-Suddenly he heard the clattering of heavy footsteps behind him.
-Stopping quickly he turned to see several hooded young men sprinting towards him.
+The silence was suddenly broken by the clattering of heavy footsteps which grew louder behind him.
+Stopping, Billy turned to see several hooded young men sprinting towards him.
 They surrounded him in seconds, pushing him down an alleyway and forced him roughly against the wall.
 Billy flew back with a thud, his head bouncing off the solid brick wall.
 He felt large, strong hands grabbing him, pinning his own arms to his sides and forcing his shoulders and neck back.
 He tried to struggle but there were too many of them.

-His heart was beating extremely fast as he looked up at the hidden faces of his attackers.
+His heart was pounding against his ribcage as he looked up at the faceless attackers.
 There were four of them, all towering above him, their pale eyes gleaming from between the dark hoods that obscured their faces.
-They couldn’t have been much older than he was but all were huge, strong and powerful.
-Billy began to shake with fear as they leered at him, his heart beating so fast he was sure it would jump out of his chest.
+Each of them were well built, tall, strong and powerful.
+Billy's shoulders trembled as they leered at him.

 "I don't have one," Billy stammered, not looking at them directly.